jarekstrzele/obsidian_notes/REACT/REACT NATIVE/React Native Practical Guide/_ 0 React Native - Practical Guide.md

 #### `expo init AwesomeProject` - to start a new project
 (choose blank a minimal app as clean as an empty canvas)

+you can use #expo in your phone to see your  mobile app.

 **What is inside of this project just created?**

 `.expo-shared` some internal info